tontof/kriss_feed/README.md

 An example is available on [tontof.net](http://tontof.net/feed).

-This is an alternative to Google Reader or other RSS feed reader:
+This is an alternative to Google Reader or other RSS feed readers:
 - It does not require SQL or database.
 - It works with PHP 5.2